-The earning power of dart players has soared in recent years.
-Gone are the days of the top players, or even the second rank, having to scratch around to supplement their darts earnings in order to pay the bills or even carry on playing.
+PLAYER earning power has soared in recent years.
+Gone are the days of the top players, or even the second rank, having to scratch around to supplement their darts earnings in order to pay the bills or even to carry on playing.

 Today players in the PDC top 32 are winning over £50k a year.
 Add in a few exhibitions, and good sponsorship deals and very healthy living can be earned without claiming multiple titles or shining on the TV.